 Allergy medications will affect dental health.
 Aeroallergens exist indoors and outdoors, and spring is ripe with pollen and allergy inducing fungi.
 Airborne spores and other fungi may originate in fields, forests, agricultural crops, flowers, or grass.
 Because they are light, sticky, and plentiful, they are easily transferred into homes, offices, and cars.
-Impossible to get away from, they can cause upper and lower respiratory tract illnesses.
+Impossible to get away from, they can cause lung illnesses.
 But how can they affect your oral health?
 Most allergy medications can cause dry mouth causing a host of other issues to develop.
 If you have allergies or are suffering from dry mouth, consult your dentist, Dr. James Fondriest, to discuss treatment options.

 Effects Of Seasonal Allergy Medications

+Allergies are caused by an increased response by your immune system to a substance.
 Allergies cause a host of uncomfortable symptoms including sneezing; stuffy, itchy, or runny nose; and itchy, watery eyes.
 Medication is the only relief.
 The economic impact of upper respiratory seasonal allergies is close to $3.4 billion in medical costs.
 Nearly half that cost is due to physician prescribed medications. these medications have side affects which can cause many dental problems.
 Side effects caused by allergy medications include:

 Allergy medications cause dry mouth: